itssimmons/itssimmons/README.md

 		🚨 <a href=https://github.com/snapverse/headlight>@snapverse/headlight</a> The self-hosted way to trace your platform end-to-end.
 	</li>
 	<li>
-		🥋 <a href=https://github.com/dojoh-dev>dojoh.dev</a> 1v1 multiplayer platform for code sparring.
+		🥋 <a href=https://github.com/dojoh-dev>dojoh.dev</a> 1v1 multiplayer platform for competitive developers
 	</li>
 	<li>
 		🪁 <a href=https://github.com/itssimmons/kometa>itssimmons/kometa</a> Lightweight and straightforward hardware metrics collector